Algorithms for ridge estimation with convergence guarantees: Extraction of filamentary structures

-where $m(y)$ is the mean shift vector, and $\wh V_\perp(y) \wh V_\perp^\top(y)$ is the projection matrix onto the subspace spanned by the trailing $(d-k)$ eigenvectors of the estimated Hessian evaluated at $y$.
-Notice that for $y \in {\rm Ridge}(\wh f\,)$, this space is orthogonal to the ridge (see below for more).
+where $m(y)$ is the mean shift vector, and $\Proj[y]{\wh f} = \Vbot[y]{\wh f} \Vbot[y]{\wh f}^\top$ is the projection matrix onto the subspace spanned by the trailing $(d-k)$ eigenvectors of the Hessian of the KDE evaluated at $y$.
+Notice that for $y \in {\rm Ridge}(\wh f\,)$, this space is orthogonal to $\nabla \wh f(y)$.
 This motivates that the endpoint of this iteration (after applying some stopping criterion) is considered to be an estimated ridge point.
+We note that in the original SCMS algorithm proposed in \cite{ozertem2011locally}, $\Proj[y_j]{\wh f}$ is replaced by $\Proj[y_j]{\log\wh f}$, and this corresponds to the ridge estimation of $\log f$.
+We focus on the ridge estimation of $f$ in this paper, although the analysis can be easily adapted to that of $\log f$.
 The SCMS algorithm is very popular, and it gives nice results in practice.
+However, as discussed next (and in the Appendix~\ref{appendix:a}), the SCMS algorithm might miss some parts of the ridge.